How-to

 EdgeResponseBytesBytes columns everywhere

-OriginResponseDurationMsorigin_latency_spike detector, origin-latency diagnostics.
-SFCC renamed this from the legacy OriginResponseTime in the current catalogue; only the new name is accepted from 2026-04-22.
+OriginResponseDurationMsOrigin Latency Spike detector, origin-latency diagnostics.
+SFCC renamed this from the legacy OriginResponseTime; only the new name is accepted.

 EdgeColoCodeData Centres panel

-If a detector or UI panel isn't populating as expected, the first thing to check is whether its required field is in the Logpush config.
+If a detector or panel isn't populating as expected, the first thing to check is the coverage panel on the source detail page.

 Still stuck?
 Email support or open the support widget in the bottom-right.